Sunday, 1 January 2012

 10 a.m. to 5 p.m.

-Cost: Psychotherapy trainees £116, others £145, some bursaries; coffee, tea, biscuits, mineral water and liquorice allsorts included; payable in advance; no refunds unless seminar cancelled
+Cost: Psychotherapy trainees £116, others £145, some bursaries; coffee, tea, biscuits and mineral water included; payable in advance; no refunds or transfers unless seminar cancelled

 Apply to: Anthony Stadlen, ‘Oakleigh’, 2A Alexandra Avenue, London N22 7XE